ASEAN meeting grapples with trade war, territorial disputes

 “The result of war is only destruction,” he said.

-Vietnam wanted a communique to be issued by ASEAN leaders that would mention Chinese movements into waters where its southern neighbor has exclusive rights to exploit energy resources, and other aggressive acts off the Philippines and Malaysia in recent months.
+Vietnam wanted a communique to be issued by ASEAN leaders that would mention Chinese movements into waters where its southern neighbor has exclusive rights to exploit energy resources, as well as other aggressive acts off the Philippines and Malaysia in recent months.

 China, through its ASEAN ally Cambodia, has opposed any such move, two Southeast Asian diplomats told The Associated Press.